Skip to main content

 About Duke of Sussex

 Do not come expecting a formal tasting-menu arc or a heavily documented destination-restaurant profile.
-For Duke of Sussex in London, the verified information is practical rather than culinary: it has casual dress guidance and opening hours across the week.
-That makes it easier to place as a relaxed London option, while leaving menu style, pricing, awards, service format unconfirmed.
+For Duke of Sussex in London, the practical details are the dress guidance and opening hours across the week.
+That makes it easier to place as a relaxed London option, while leaving menu style, pricing, awards, service format unspecified.

 A low-pressure London choice for relaxed occasions